About Ethereum 2.0

 Ethereum 2.0 blockchain consensus is achieved via Casper.
 Investors can leverage their crypto via staking.
-Currently there is 1 option to earn passive income and staking rewards with your Ethereum 2.0 investment as outlined below.
+Currently there are 4 options to earn passive income and staking rewards with your Ethereum 2.0 investment as outlined below.

 - How to migrate to Ethereum 2.0 ?

 Users on the Ethereum 1.0 Chain will be able to lock up their Ether in a smart contract and will then be credited that same amount on the Beacon (Staking) Chain in Ethereum 2.0.

 At that point they will be able to stake that Ether and begin to earn rewards directly on the Ethereum 2.0 Chain.

 - What are the minimum requirements to stake?

 - A minimum of 32 ETH per validator

 - What software do I need to run to stake?